rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

 There are no permissions or access controls around containers or objects other than dividing them into separate accounts.
-Users must authenticate with a valid user name and API Access Key, but after authentication, they can create or delete containers and objects within that account.
+Users must authenticate with a valid user name and API Access Key, but they can create or delete containers and objects within that account after authentication.

 At this time, there is no way to publicly access the objects stored in Cloud Files unless that container publishes to CDN.
 Each request to